cammyp/Hello-Augmented-Reality-World/README.md

 ![img](https://i.imgur.com/svBWpFJm.jpg)
 ![img](https://i.imgur.com/LNYhMQum.jpg)

-# Getting Started

-⬇️ Download the project and open it in XCode.
-Make sure you run the application on a iOS device📱that supports iOS 13 or later.

 # Goals

 ⭐️ To become more familiar with ARKit and how to place objects in Augmented Reality

 # Learning Points